Yang Lin (Water Margin)

-Yang Lin is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Sleek Leopard", he ranks 51st among the 108 Stars of Destiny and 15th among the 72 Earthly Fiends.
+Yang Lin is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Multicoloured Leopard", he ranks 51st among the 108 Heroes and 15th among the 72 Earthly Fiends.

 Background

-The novel depicts Yang Lin, a native of Zhangde Prefecture (彰德府; present-day Anyang, Henan), as having a round head, large and beautiful eyes, a straight nose, a squarish mouth, a narrow waist, and broad shoulders.
-Yang, who fights well with a spear, is nicknamed "Sleek Leopard" because of his lithe figure and cat-like features.
+Originally from Zhangde Prefecture (彰德府; present-day Anyang, Henan), Yang Lin is described in the novel as a man with a round head, large and beautiful eyes, a straight nose, a squarish mouth, a narrow waist, and broad shoulders.
+A highly-skilled fighter who specialises in using an iron spear, he is nicknamed "Multicoloured Leopard".